 Being a millennial, child of the 90s raised in the prime of Saturday morning cartoons, and I came up with Google in my pocket.
 It comes much more natural to me to create a post, somehow the words come to mind much more fluently.
 The experts have warned for years that the internet is changing the way our brains structure themselves and screen time is changing us in ways we have yet to fully understand.
 Well I’m here as proof that brick and mortar school in the 21st century Canada produces young adults fluent in Google and as generations who have come before, we too are a contrasting hue to any previous generations.

 This is not to replace physical pen and paper journaling, but I’ve taken to painting a nature Journal with my oldest son instead, and perhaps there will be a place here for sharing that.
 I and have decided to redirect my passion for writing to a place where someone might get some kind of value out of it, here in the deep dark corners of the internet.

 Full family Wellness and overall happiness is our interest.
 We want everyone to have access to resources that empower families to make informed decisions.
-Wild Ones will endevour to become a community hub for a whole rounded family experience of wellness.
+Wild Ones will endeavor to become a space for a whole rounded family experience of wellness.
+Just give us time.

 My hope is that we can inspire families to go beyond the norm that we are influenced to believe, unquestionably.
 To break conformity and to do what is best for your individual health.
 To go with your gut feelings and to expand your realm of knowledge.
 To research the facts given by doctors, professionals, and product marketing, and ask questions.
 Become informed about your body and how to be the best you.
 To inspire people to take not only a whole body approach to wellness but to look for realistic and sensible solutions that fit individual families.
 There is no one size fits all solutions and there is no set in stone path or easy way.
 Wake up and take responsibility for your health and wellness we have one body for our entire lives, treat it with Kindness.